Bengal Subah: Mughal Empire

+In 1603, the Arakanese launched an attack on the region around Dhaka.
+In 1604 Man Singh, who served as Subahdar of Bengal from 1602 to 1604, established a Mughal coastal navy with assistance from Portuguese pirates, successfully containing the Arakanese amphibious invasion.
+Cooch Behar and Kamrup were subsequently annexed to the Bengal Subah in 1609 and 1612, respectively.

 The Mughal conquest of Chittagong in 1666 defeated the (Burmese) Kingdom of Arakan and reestablished Bengali control of the port city, which was renamed as Islamabad.
 The Chittagong Hill Tracts frontier region was made a tributary state of Mughal Bengal and a treaty was signed with the Chakma Circle in 1713.

-Between 1576 and 1717, Bengal was ruled by a Mughal Subedar (imperial governor).
+Between 1576 and 1717, Bengal was ruled by a Mughal Subahdar (imperial governor).
 Members of the imperial family were often appointed to the position.
 Viceroy Prince Shah Shuja was the son of Emperor Shah Jahan.
-During the struggle for succession with his brothers Prince Aurangazeb, Prince Dara Shikoh and Prince Murad Baksh, Prince Shuja proclaimed himself as the Mughal Emperor in Bengal.
-He was eventually defeated by the armies of Aurangazeb.
+During the struggle for succession with his brothers Prince Aurangzeb, Prince Dara Shikoh and Prince Murad Baksh, Prince Shuja proclaimed himself as the Mughal Emperor in Bengal.
+He was eventually defeated by the armies of Aurangzeb.
 Shuja fled to the Kingdom of Arakan, where he and his family were killed on the orders of the King at Mrauk U. Shaista Khan was an influential viceroy during the reign of Aurangazeb.
 He consolidated Mughal control of eastern Bengal.
 Prince Muhammad Azam Shah, who served as one of Bengal's viceroys, was installed on the Mughal throne for four months in 1707.
 Viceroy Ibrahim Khan II gave permits to English and French traders for commercial activities in Bengal.
 The last viceroy Prince Azim-us-Shan gave permits for the establishment of the British East India Company's Fort William in Calcutta, the French East India Company's Fort Orleans in Chandernagore and the Dutch East India Company's fort in Chinsura.
 During Azim-us-Shan's tenure, his prime minister Murshid Quli Khan emerged as a powerful figure in Bengal.
 Khan gained control of imperial finances.
 Azim-us-Shan was transferred to Bihar.
 In 1717, the Mughal Court upgraded the prime minister's position to the hereditary Nawab of Bengal.
 Khan founded a new capital in Murshidabad.
 His descendants formed the Nasiri dynasty.
 Alivardi Khan founded a new dynasty in 1740.
 The Nawabs ruled over a territory which included Bengal proper, Bihar and Orissa.